tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 In their introductory pieces, the editors and translators of the *Collected Writings* discuss how Cubism influenced Mondrian's early work.
 Pablo Picasso and Georges Braque were the progenitors of the style.

-This painting by Picasso, entitled *Harlequin* and completed in 1918, is a good example of a Cubist painting.
+For those unfamiliar with the style, this painting by Picasso, entitled *Harlequin* and completed in 1918, is an excellent example of a Cubist painting.

 - Image: